A combined XI of forgotten PFA Team of the Year entrants from Premier League history

 The Premier League has long boasted a strong contingent of American shot-stoppers over the years, and Friedel was one of the finest ‘keepers to venture across the Atlantic to ply his trade on English soil.

-For years, the bald bulwark was a formidable force between the sticks, but he was never quite at world class level, which is why his inclusion in the 2002/03 instalment of the Team of the Year was a slight shock, especially when you consider Blackburn finished sixth that season and Newcastle finished third with Shay Given in imperious form – not to mention Man Utd won the league having conceded just 38 goals.
+For years, the bald bulwark was a formidable force between the sticks, but he was never quite at a world-class level, which is why his inclusion in the 2002/03 instalment of the Team of the Year was a slight shock, especially when you consider Blackburn finished sixth that season and Newcastle finished third with Shay Given in imperious form – not to mention Man Utd won the league having conceded just 38 goals.

 RWB: Stephen Carr (Spurs)